nyonson/raiju/README.md

 Lists nodes by distance descending.

-Theoretically these are desirable nodes to open channels to because they are well connected, but far (a.k.a. many fees) away from the current node.
+Theoretically these are desirable nodes to open channels to because they are well connected, but far (a.k.a. fees) away from the current node.
 The `Distant Neighbors` metric is the number of channels that node has with distant nodes from the root node.

 ```
 $ raiju candidates